ARFID-Encyclopedia/backend/README.md

 ### Users

-> For testing purposes an admin account is avaliable under: admin, adminpassword
+> For testing purposes an admin account is available under: admin, adminpassword

 A user will look like this:
 ```go